MSP430™ capacitive touch sensing microcontrollers

 The MSP430 CapTIvate MCU portfolio has you covered from simple touch applications to more complex use cases requiring additional I/O, higher memory density, and more peripherals.

 Reduce your time to market with an intuitive development ecosystem.
-Generate source code and tune sensors in five minutes or less using the CapTIvate Design Center.
+Generate source code and tune sensors in five minutes or less using the CapTIvate MCU design center.

 Capacitive touch sensing MCUs with CapTIvate technology